dsc-courses/dsc106-2025-wi/labs/lab06/index.md

 1. Experiment with different dot sizes by modifying the circle `r` attribute.
 Try values between 2 and 30 pixels to find appropriate minimum and maximum radii.

-2. Calculate the range of edited lines across all commits:
+2. Calculate the range of edited lines across all commits.
+This needs to be done inside the `createScatterPlots` function, before adding the `r` attribute to dots:

 ```javascript
 const [minLines, maxLines] = d3.extent(commits, (d) => d.totalLines);